 How to customize

 The base of blackberries, lime and agave offers a wonderful backdrop to experiment with.
 We made these blackberry cocktails with vodka, but you could also use gin.

 Even tequila would give these cocktails a fun margarita-esque flavor.

 We actually added a bit more cucumber flavor with cucumber-infused vodka.
 It complements the fresh cucumber and adds a deeper flavor profile to each sip.
 You should be able to find some at your local liquor store or a speciality grocery store.

 Alternatively, you can make your own cucumber infused vodka!
 Check out our guide on how to infuse liquors here.

 There are plenty of other uses for cucumber-infused vodka.
-Add it to these Strawberry Moscow Mules, these Key Lime Cucumber Gin Cocktails, or simply mix with some fresh lime juice and seltzer water for the easiest cocktail ever!
+Add it to these Key Lime Cucumber Gin Cocktails, or simply mix with some fresh lime juice and seltzer water for the easiest cocktail ever!

 Now that you have the beverage menu down, let's talk food pairings.
 These refreshing blackberry cucumber cocktails go nicely with anything grilled.
 A satisfying grilled cauliflower steak with white bean salad would be delicious.

 Here are some other dishes to enjoy with your summery drink:

 - Vegan Pulled Mushroom BBQ Sandwich